Music

 She said, "You gonna stay?"
 I said, "If you want me to, yes."

 Such a casual exchange after such a harrowing journey!
 Was there a point to this shaggy dog narrative?
-Fuck I know.
+Fuck if I know.
 Life just happens, it rolls along like a stream, wearing down and polishing even the most jagged of rocks.
 In the end Dylan got back to Isis, through machinations totally beyond his (and our) understanding.
 It's O.K.
 It's all O.K.

 3: "Highlands" (1997)